gamingkitty/Pygame-Projects/README.md

 For the URL, go to your forked GitHub repository, and click the green ```<> Code``` dropdown on the page.
 ![](tutorial%20pictures/GitHub%20Clone%20URL.png)
-Then, copy the HTTPS link and paste it into the URL section of the PyCharm VCS popup.
+Then, copy the HTTPS link and paste it into the URL section of the PyCharm VCS popup and click ```Clone```.

 Now, all the files should be cloned and ready to go!